MetalHexx/TeensyROM-CLI/README.md

   - The process will make a copy of your presets and put them in a new folder with ASID friendly settings.
   - The process will not overwrite the existing factory patches.
   - The new presets will show up in your preset browser the next time you start Chipsynth
-  - If you need help, seek out hExx on the [TeensyROM Discord Server](https://discord.com/invite/ubSAb74S5U)

 ##### Locate your Preset Directory
   - Locate your Chipsynth C64 preset directory.